HemaxiN/Cell-Nucleus-and-Membrane-Segmentation-and-Feature-Extraction/README.md

 Membrane segmentation is performed based on the Hough Transform.

-Correct order to run the files, in order to perform membrane segmentation, extract features from the nuclei and membrane
+Correct order to run the files, in order to perform membrane segmentation, extract features from the nuclei and membrane, assign a nucleus to each membrane and extract additional features after the assignment step:

 1) final.py --> performs membrane segmentation using Hough Transform
 2) test.py --> by running this script features for the nuclei are extracted (these features are defined in "nuclei_features.py")